Car insurance rates continue to climb as inflation, changing driver habits, labor shortages and issues with the supply chain all influence premiums.

 Increase your deductible

 You can lower your premium if you can afford to raise your deductible.
 The higher your deductible, the lower your premium — insurers love it when you have more skin in the game.
 If you can afford it, double your deductible.
-But always choose a deductible you can easily afford if you have to make a claim.
+But always choose a deductible you can easily afford if you have to make an insurance claim.

 Change your coverage